olivia-em/docblog/src/physcomp/week3.md

 ##### <i>The Design of Implicit Systems;</i> Ju & Leifer
 ##### <i>On the Navy Replacing Touchscreens;</i> Andrew Litpak
 ##### <i>There Is No "Technology Industry";</i> Anil Dash

+I had three coherent thoughts after reading these articles.
+First, I don't question the obnoxious technology in my life enough.
+Second, just something new, cool, and sleek is invented, it doesn't mean that it is inherently better or more efficient than the previous iteration.
+Lastly, it actually isn't useful to talk about the 'tech industry' and the times that I do use that general term is when I specifically don't understand / cannot explain the work I do / want to do.
+This is probably a character flaw that I should fix, but I think it's interesting that I use it to be vague on purpose.